Cameron Sample: Professional career

+Cincinnati Bengals

 Sample was selected by the Cincinnati Bengals in the fourth round, 111th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract with Cincinnati on May 17.

 On August 5, 2024, it was announced that Sample had suffered a torn Achilles tendon, ending his season.

 Sample re-signed with the Bengals on March 13, 2025.

+San Francisco 49ers

+On April 13, 2026, Sample signed with the San Francisco 49ers on a one-year contract.
+On August 5, he was waived by the 49ers.

+Atlanta Falcons

+On August 10, 2026, Sample signed with the Atlanta Falcons.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad the next day, and subsequently released again two days later.